1. Who are the Dragon Youth Cheerleaders?

 Please be aware, you must complete the online registration before the end of day, April 30th to avoid paying the $50 late fee.
 All registrations must be completed online and paid by May 15.
 If you have all the gear from the previous year you still need to view DragonYouthCheer.com for the new required items.

 All new cheerleaders will need to go through the fitting process for a new uniform.
 Uniform fittings will be conducted at each of the Spirit Event (dates TBD).
-If you are not able to attend one of the fittings, please contact Lisa Davidson to schedule a private fitting with the vendor at their office in Dallas.
+If you are not able to attend one of the fittings, and need to order a uniform or accessories, please submit your order using the online order form by May 17th.
 You also need to complete the online registration process.

 Yes, Dragon Youth Cheer is run 100% by parent volunteers.
 We cannot be successful without the support and involvement from our parents.